“Reality is a Rorschach test: what you see reveals more about you than it does reality.” John Higgs.

 John: I’ve learned to trust my enthusiasm, which can lead you down routes that may rationally appear unwise from a career perspective, but which have always proved to be the right choice when you’re playing the long game.

 John Higgs is a writer who specializes in finding previously unsuspected narratives, hidden in obscure corners of our history and culture, which can change the way we see the world.
 His books include Watling Street, Stranger Than We Can Imagine, I Have America Surrounded and The KLF.
-His latest book, The Future Starts Here: Adventures in the Twenty-First Century, is available for pre-order on Amazon and you can follow John on Twitter – @johnhiggs and on Facebook – @johnhiggsauthor
+His latest book, The Future Starts Here: Adventures in the Twenty-First Century, is available on Amazon and you can follow John on Twitter – @johnhiggs and on Facebook – @johnhiggsauthor

 Justine Owens is the Director of Contests at Shore Scripts.
 For all the updates on our screenwriting contests, films, screenplay feedback, and education programmes follow Shore Scripts on Twitter, Facebook, and Instagram.